 Natural Ways to Treat Neck Pain

-- Perform Neck Exercises – There are some great exercises that can help alleviate acute neck pain.
+- Perform Neck Exercises – Because part of your neck pain can be due to tight muscles or even muscles that are too relaxed, we prescribe some great exercises that can help alleviate acute or chronic neck pain¹.
 Lateral raises are a great way to release the strain on your neck.
 Just two minutes of lateral raises five times a week can really improve neck and back pain.
 This can be done with 3-5 pound weights and arms raised out to the sides until weights are parallel with the ground with palms down.
 Lower and repeat.
 A chin tuck is also another move that can relieve neck pain.
 This is performed by drawing your chin back without dropping it to your chest.
 Hold this for two seconds and release.
 Repeat until you’re tired.

 - See a Chiropractor – For a truly re-aligning experience, consider a chiropractor.
+It’s been shown not only with anecdotal stories from millions of patients that chiropractic helps relieve neck pain, but the research supports it as well².
 The Chiropractic Health Center of Bristol is a great place to visit if you are in the northeast.
-Dr. David Spitz has been specializing in treating neck pain since 1982.
-He has literally seen thousands of patients and still performs over 500 treatments per month.
-He is someone who will consider the whole package and determine the best course of treatment for you.
-Using all of the techniques in his arsenal, he can find the root cause of your neck pain and develop manual manipulation techniques, exercise plans, and even a diet that can help ensure your neck is working at its best.
+Dr. David M. Spitz has been specializing in treating neck pain since 1982.
+He has literally seen thousands of patients and still performs over 600 treatments per month.
+He is someone who will consider the whole person and determine the best course of treatment for you.
+Using all of the techniques he has learned since he was first in practice, he can find the root cause of your neck pain and develop manual manipulation techniques, exercise plans, and even a diet that can help ensure your neck is working at its best.
 If you are not responding to care, he will either send for x-rays, and MRI or to the appropriate specialist.
 He works with neurosurgeons, orthopedic surgeons, physiatrists, physical therapists, massage therapists and others to create the team you need.

 - Stay off Belly – Lying on your belly with your head cocked to the side can be the cause of your neck discomfort.
 Sleeping on your back or on your side can allow your neck to stay in a comfortable and natural position.
 Try to limit yourself to one supportive pillow.